Are engineers underpaid? No. Engineers work in a free market and are paid based on their skill set. The onus falls on the engineer.

 - Artificial control over the engineering labor market

-- The impact of today’s modern standard of living
+- The impact of the modern standard of living on engineering salaries

 Engineers are underpaid compared to who?

 To answer, “are engineers underpaid,” we need to first define the comparison group.
 Are we comparing engineers to doctors, pro athletes, dentists, entertainers…